reidv11/active-directory-cybersecurity-home-lab/README.md

 No unauthorized testing, exploitation, persistence, credential attacks, or malicious activities were performed.
 The objective of this project was to strengthen my understanding of Windows infrastructure, Active Directory, networking, and defensive cybersecurity concepts through hands-on learning.

 ---

-# 👨‍💻 About Me

-Hi, I'm **Virch Reid**, an IT Support professional transitioning into Cybersecurity with a passion for Windows infrastructure, cloud technologies, and enterprise security.

-I enjoy building home labs that allow me to better understand how enterprise environments are deployed, administered, secured, and troubleshot.
-My goal is to continue expanding my technical skills through hands-on projects while pursuing opportunities in IT Support, Systems Administration, Cloud, and Cybersecurity.

 ### Current Areas of Focus